tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 Note that with the above `admin.site.register()` call, you should ensure that you replace the existing call to `admin.site.register(Category)` with the one provided above.
 Once completed, try out the admin interface and add in a new category.
 Note that the `slug` field automatically populates as you type into the `name` field.
 Try adding a space!

 Now that we have addressed the first problem, we can ensure that the slug field is also unique by adding the constraint to the slug field.
-Update your `models.py` module to reflect this change, with the inclusion of a `unique=True` attribute name and value.
+Update your `models.py` module to reflect this change with the inclusion of a `unique=True` attribute name and value.

 {lang="python",linenos=off}
 	slug = models.SlugField(unique=True)